anyaevostinar/anyaevostinar.github.io/classes/201-f25/hw3.md

 9. **You should use helper functions to reduce how big `solveMaze` is.
 It shouldn't be longer than 40 lines including empty lines.**

 ## Assessment
+Note that on this assignment, the Gradescope tests can only run your code and display the output. **Just because they are green, doesn't mean that you have correctly implemented the Maze.** A human grader will review the output to make sure that you are displaying the right thing and **you should look at the output and make sure that it meets the requirements.**

 The **core** requirements for your submission are: